Mahsa000/Raman-Amino-Acids-Quantification/README.md

 The Jupyter notebooks cover various aspects of the project, including data preprocessing and regression model development:

 - **Preprocessing:** Implementation and comparison of pre-processing methods for PLSR and CNN input.
-Techniques include Iterative Discrete Wavelet Transform (IDWT) baseline correction and spectral normalization and averaging as well as DWT dimensionality reduction, Savitzky-Golay smoothing, and noise effect.
+Techniques include Iterative Discrete Wavelet Transform (IDWT) baseline correction and spectral normalization and averaging as well as DWT dimensionality reduction, Savitzky-Golay smoothing, and the effect of random noise.
 - **Regression Models:** Development of PLSR and CNN models to predict six amino acid proportions from Raman spectra.
-These models are trained and evaluated using cross-validation techniques, with model performance measured using R&sup2, MSE, and MAE metrics.
+These models are trained and evaluated using cross-validation techniques, with model performance measured using R^2, MSE, and MAE metrics.

 For more details, refer to the provided code and data files and the associated paper.